mushtavikhan/agriculture-management-system/README.md

 * Organized relational data
 * Scalable database structure

-The database structure is based on the ER model that was prepared for the project proposal.
+The database design is based on the **ER model prepared for the project proposal**.

 ---

-🔗 Integrated ER Model
+# 🔗 Integrated ER Model

-The database contains several different functional areas, but they are all connected to each other.

-For example, a farmer can have land, and that land can have crops and planting records.
-The planting records can later be connected to harvest records.
-The harvested crops can then be connected to sales and markets.
+All the functional areas are connected parts of **one Agriculture Management System database**, not separate databases.

-Overall, the database connects the major activities of farming, starting from the farmer and land and continuing through crop planting, fertilizer usage, weather records, harvesting, sales, and markets.
-The equipment rental section is also connected to farmers so that they can access agricultural equipment when required.
+The system connects the main farming activities, starting from **farmers and land** and continuing through **crops, planting, fertilizers, weather, harvesting, sales, and markets**.
+Equipment rental is also connected to farmers.

-The main purpose of connecting all these parts is to keep the agricultural information together and make it easier to manage, search, update, and use for future reports and profit calculations.
+The main purpose of this integrated design is to keep agricultural information together and make it easier to **store, manage, search, update, generate reports, and calculate farming profit**.